open-simh/.github/docs/simdocs/lgp_doc.md

 77 illegal illegal illegal

-Certain characters on the Flexowriter keyboard don\'t exist in ASCII.
+Certain characters on the Flexowriter keyboard don't exist in ASCII.
 The following table provides ASCII substitution characters for the unique Flexowriter characters (this is compatible with the coding in the LGP30

 paper tape archive):